Phil Jagielka: Derby County

-Jagielka signed for Championship club Derby County on 17 August 2021 on a short-term contract until January 2022, having trained with the club throughout pre-season.
+Following his eventual release from Sheffield United, Jagielka signed for Championship club Derby County on 17 August 2021 on a short-term contract until January 2022, having trained with the club throughout pre-season.
 He made his debut the next day in a 1–0 win away to Hull City, his first Championship match since April 2006.
 On 14 January 2022, Jagielka departed the club.
 Manager Wayne Rooney wanted to extend Jagielka's contract with the club however due to an embargo placed on the club until Derby's administrators provided proof of funds, Rooney was unable to do so.

 Stoke City

 On 15 January 2022, Jagielka signed for Championship club Stoke City until the end of the 2021–22 season.
 He made 20 appearances, as Stoke ended the season in 14th position.
 Jagielka signed a new six-month contract extension with Stoke on 6 May 2022.
+He scored against his former club Sheffield United on 8 October 2022.
+Jagielka reached 800 senior career appearances in April 2023.
+Jagielka played 30 times in the 2022–23 season and he was released at the end of the season.

+On 28 November 2023, Jagielka announced his decision to retire from professional football, aged 41.